xcp-ng/xcp-ng-org/docs/management/backup.md

 All options are explained in the [official documentation](https://xen-orchestra.com/docs/).
-Xen Orchestra is [available as a turnkey virtual appliance](https://xen-orchestra.com), called XOA which [you can deploy in a minute](https://xen-orchestra.com/#!/xoa).
+Xen Orchestra is [available as a turnkey virtual appliance](https://xen-orchestra.com), called XOA which [you can deploy in a minute](https://vates.tech/deploy).

 Alternatively, you can install and build it yourself [from the GitHub repository](https://github.com/vatesfr/xen-orchestra/).

 ## 3rd party solutions

 There's 3rd party solutions officially compatible with XCP-ng to make VM backups.
 Please check our [ecosystem](../project/ecosystem.md#vm-backup) page on the backup section.

+However, you'll lose the tight integration you have between XCP-ng and Xen Orchestra, both bundled of the [Vates Stack](https://vates.tech).